ngds/install-and-run/README.md

 Go to folder /etc/ckan, and check for file `production.ini.rpmnew`.
 If the file is present, you will need to replace file `production.ini` with this rpmnew file, and make appropriate config changes that you have previouly done.
 After done, delete `production.ini.rpmnew`.
 Restart server.

 **Notice for updating from rpm versions prior to version 300:**
 The installation steps have changed.
-Follow the instruction and update the two config files (/etc/ckan/production.ini and /var/lib/tomcat6/webapps/geoserver/data/global.xml) as mentioned above.
-Also some mannual database changes need to done if you come from rpm 300 and before:
+Follow the instruction and update the two config files (`/etc/ckan/production.ini` and `/var/lib/tomcat6/webapps/geoserver/data/global.xml`) as mentioned above.
+If there is no `<proxyBaseUrl>` tag at the top of the file global.xml, you will need to get the new file from /var/tmp/geoserver.global.xml and move it to /var/lib/tomcat6/webapps/geoserver/data/global.xml.
+Also make sure file permission is right by doing `chown tomcat:tomcat /var/lib/tomcat6/webapps/geoserver/data/global.xml`.
+Some manual database changes need to done if you come from rpm 300 and before:

     cd /tmp
     sudo -u postgres createdb -O ckan_default pycsw -E utf-8